Saccharomyces eubayanus: Genomics

-Population genomic analyses have identified two main populations of S. eubayanus located in Patagonia, Patagonia A and Patagonia B/Holarctic.
-"These are the closest known wild relatives of the Lager yeasts", comparing sub-genomes, the wild strains are 99.82% and 99.72% identical respectively.
+Population genomic analyses have identified four main populations of S. eubayanus (in bold):

+The Patagonia A and Patagonia B groups are about 1% divergent to each other.
+The West China and Sichuan strains are more divergent and sometimes considered different subspecies.
+The closest relatives to the Lager yeasts lie in the Holactic group.
+However, there appears to be no single strain in this group that served as the ancestor, as the genetic variation within the Holarctic group is partly preserved among the Lager yeasts.
+Some Lager yeasts show further later admixture with Patagonia A strains.

 Lager yeasts consist of two distinct lineages, said to have been hybridized from independent events 1000 years ago.
 Type one, called Saaz contains the allotriploid strains with one copy of the S. cerevisiae genome and two copies of the S. eubayanus genome.
 The second type, Frohberg, houses allotetraploid strains with one full diploid genome copy of S. cerevisiae and S. eubayanus.
-Saaz strains, which are more physiologically similar to their S. eubayanus parent, are much more efficient at growing in low temperatures, reflecting S. eubayanus' cryotolerant properties.
-S. eubayanus is said to provide the bottom-fermentation and cold temperature genetics that distinguish this ssp. from the top-brewing and bread making relative S. cerevisiae.
+Saaz strains, which are more physiologically similar to their S. eubayanus parent, are much more efficient at growing in low temperatures, reflecting S. eubayanus's cryotolerant properties.

+S. eubayanus is said to provide the bottom-fermentation and cold temperature genetics that distinguish this species from the top-brewing and bread-making relative S. cerevisiae.
+The ability to use maltotriose ("bottom ferment") specifically came from the two subgenomes complementing for each other's deficiencies in the maltotriose-utilization pathway, a case of heterosis.

 A de novo assembly of the S. eubayanus genome yielded 5,515 protein-coding genes, 4,993 of which were unambiguous 1:1 orthologs to S. cerevisiae, and S. uvarum.